lovelaze/SLcli/README.md

 SLcmd
 =====

-A commandline interface for SL.
+A commandline interface for SL in Stockholm.

 Usage: java -jar sl.jar